Kidney Cancer

 What increases the risk?

-Have been exposed to certain chemicals.
+You smoke or have been exposed to certain chemicals.

 What are the signs or symptoms?